TSummersLab/super_como/README.md

 # Super COMO
 Super COMO is an autonomous car platfrom at the University of Texas at Dallas.
 It is a hardware upgrade over the [COMO platform](https://github.com/TSummersLab/como).

+Check out our website [SuperCOMO.com](SuperCOMO.com) for details about car assembly, build, and other guides and tutorials.

 ## Installation Guide

 Before installing the Super COMO packages, perform a full JetPack installation on the Jetson TX2.
 For the package, JetPack 3.2.1 was installed.